MomsFriendlyDevCo/Momsronomicon/productivity-tips.md

 Following tips are heavily inspired from [Edmond Lau's 2015 Google Talk on "The Effective Engineer"](https://www.youtube.com/watch?v=BnIz7H5ruy0).

 1. **Optimise for learning**
-	* In order to 'keep pace' with the IT industry it is crucial you make a good habit learning and being able to process new information, which may supersede old knowledge.
+	* In order to 'keep pace' with the IT industry it is crucial you make a good habit of learning and being able to process new information, which may supersede old knowledge.
-	* Learning can be an exponential, compound experience, IF you make it that way.
+	* Learning can be an exponential, compound experience IF you make it that way.
 	* Dedicate portions of your day / week to learning / self-teaching.

 2. **Invest in iteration speed**